 Create a new vault = SEAL

-In this example, we will create a Bitcoin vault in our Satodime.
+In this example, we will create a Bitcoin vault in our Satodime (on desktop).
 While running the Satodime-Tool, you will see that you can create up to 3 vaults using a single card.
 Meaning you can store up to 3 different cryptocurrencies.

 So far, Satodime supports:

 - Litecoin ($LTC)

 - Bitcoin Cash ($BCH)

 - The ERC-20 and ERC-721 tokens (NFT).

 To create a new vault, simply click on “Seal key!”.

 The “Seal key!” menu will pop up.
 Private/public keypairs stored on the Satodime are always generated randomly inside the secure chip.
 As long as the keyslot is sealed, nobody has access to the private key.
 To prove that the private keys were not pre-generated during manufacturing and that no backdoor was inserted in the firmware, the user is prompted for a 64-hex random value during the sealing process.
 This random input is used to provide entropy during the key generation process.
 When the keyslot is unsealed and the private key is revealed, the entropy data (including user input) is provided and allows to ensure that the key generation process was indeed random.